HumanBrainProject/hbp-validation-framework/docs/source/index.rst

 REST APIs
 ---------

-The HBP validation framework offers the below described APIs.
+The EBRAINS validation framework offers the below described APIs.
 These can be accessed through the following base URL: https://validation-v1.brainsimulation.eu

 .. toctree::